 Dr Cameron Lacey, senior lecturer at the University of Otago, has been awarded NZ$535,880 from the Health Research Council of New Zealand (HRC) for the work.

 A range of studies have identified that young Māori are disproportionately affected by psychotic disorders, including first episode psychosis (FEP), and they have worse outcomes, says Dr Lacey.

 Rates of hospitalisation for Māori with schizophrenia are 3.5 times higher than the general population, he adds.

 His project will use routinely-collected national data to identify detailed patterns of the health services used, both before diagnosis of FEP and post-diagnosis.
 These patterns will be used to develop best-practice recommendations for Māori and to generate strategies to address areas of unmet need, he says.

 The funding is part of the HRC’s first initiative with the Global Alliance for Chronic Diseases (GACD) – a collaboration of 14 health research funding agencies from around the world.

-In line with the GACD’s global call for mental health research this year, the HRC partnered with the Ministry of Health to provide up to $2 million in funding for research to better support Māori and Pacific youth with mental health problems, including depression, anxiety, schizophrenia and bipolar affective disorders.
+In line with the GACD’s global call for mental health research this year, the HRC partnered with the Ministry of Health to provide up to NZ$2 million in funding for research to better support Māori and Pacific youth with mental health problems, including depression, anxiety, schizophrenia, and bipolar affective disorders.